 Here’s my 8 favourite stress busting tips:

-Exercise, try something relaxing like yoga and aim fro 30mins a day for 5 days a week.
+- Exercise, try something relaxing like yoga and aim for 30mins a day for 5 days a week.